Hunter’s Moon: Full Supermoon in October 2024

 Why Is It Called the Hunter’s Moon?

 This particular full Moon is commonly referred to as the full Hunter’s Moon.
-It is believed that this name originates from the fact that it was a signal for hunters to prepare for the upcoming cold winter by going hunting.
-This is because animals were beginning to fatten up in preparation for the winter season.
+It is so-named because it was considered a signal for hunters to begin hunting in preparation for the upcoming cold winter.
+At this time, game animals were also fattening up to ready themselves for the winter season.
 Moreover, since fields had recently been cleared out under the Harvest Moon, hunters could easily spot deer and other animals that had come out to search for remaining scraps.
 Additionally, foxes and wolves would also come out to prey on these animals.

 The earliest use of the term “Hunter’s Moon,” cited in the Oxford English Dictionary, is from 1710.
 Some sources suggest that other names for the Hunter’s Moon are the Sanguine or Blood Moon, either associated with the blood from hunting or the color of the changing autumn leaves.